 We also want to stress that although we’re pleased with the neatness of building our instruction on 5 kinds of writing and 5 kinds of composing, our lists do not have a one-to-one correspondence.
 Composing to practice can be directed at procedural knowledge of form or procedural knowledge of substance or both.
 Composing to practice may be directed to developing procedural understandings that are useful across contexts or it may be directed toward addressing particular aspects of the immediate situation or wider environment.
 Composing to plan could include practice in finding or generating data that would be useful across contexts or it could include planning for purpose and a specific context.
 Both first-draft and final draft composing require all five kinds of knowledge working in concert.
 And if students are to transfer what they’ve learned we have to help them develop an articulated understanding of all five kinds of knowledge.

 In summary, if students are to meet the CCSS writing standards, they need to develop all five kinds of knowledge.
 We think the best way of ensuring that that will happen is by engaging them in all five kinds of composing.
 We hope that the distinctions we make here help you look hard at your curriculum and your instruction to make sure that you’re helping students develop all the knowledge that they need and that you’re providing sufficient practice in all of the kinds of composing they’ll need to do.
 We believe that the CCSS and assessments designed to measure them call for much much more than the formulaic writing and thinking that too often characterize schools’ efforts to meet existing state standards.
-We believe instead that the CCSS provide an incentive for taking a hard look at our practice as we work to develop the deep and transferable knowledge about writing that our students need.
+We believe instead that the CCSS provide an incentive for taking a hard look at our practice as we work to develop the deep and transferable knowledge about writing that our students need – in college, in their careers, and in their lives as democratic citizens.

 Sources Cited